 But the Philips Series 5000 NT5650/16 is not your ordinary trimmer – it’s a superior little grooming tool that’s leaving the competition for dead.

 Philips has called this “ProtecTube Technology” and they are backing its reliability with a “No Pulling Guarantee” – and judging from verified online reviews, it’s certainly living up to that promise.

 The cutting head of the trimmer is specifically angled to easily cut hair inside – or protruding from – the nostrils and ear canals, without the risk of cuts, nicks, or plucks.

 The trimmer is small and light, measuring around 6 inches in length… and because of this compact design, it’s very easy to handle and work with.

-It has a comfortable handle with textured soft rubber grip, and is waterproof and fully washable.
-It’s watertight seal works well enough that in can be used in the shower, placed under running water, or immersed in shallow water – but it probably won’t work if you’re visiting the Titanic.
+It has a comfortable handle with a textured soft rubber grip and is waterproof and fully washable.
+Its watertight seal works well enough that it can be used in the shower, placed under running water, or immersed in shallow water – but it probably won’t work if you’re visiting the Titanic.

 It’s cordless design and the high-performance motor runs on just a single AA battery that’s included in the box.
 A simply clockwise turn of the handle activates the trimmer.